 All about Red Wine

+Red wine, a reddish-purple beverage, is the output of the must.
 Red wines are formed from grapes with black skins and colorless liquid.
-Red wine, a reddish-purple beverage, is the output of the must.
 Must is created when grapes are pressed in the winery, and those juicy grape skins get mixed with the juice.

 Many red wines are stored in new oak barrels to impart sweet baking spice, cocoa, chocolate, and vanilla tastes and aromas to the wine.
 The tannic structure of red wine is also softened by oak barrel aging, making the wine taste smoother.